AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 >
 >The event timestamp provided in the [!DNL Google Ad Manager] logs will be honored and passed to the [!UICONTROL Data Collection Servers].
 >
+>
 >* If a timestamp isn't available for a data row in the [!DNL Google Ad Manager] log file, we use the time of the `HTTP` call as the event timestamp.
 >* If the data row in the [!DNL Google Ad Manager] log file contains a malformed timestamp, we ignore the entire row.

 <br>&nbsp;

-### Actionable signals from Adobe Advertising Cloud, Flashtalking, and Sizmek ad server logs {#generic-logs-signals}
+### Actionable Signals from Adobe Advertising Cloud, Flashtalking, and Sizmek ad server logs {#generic-logs-signals}

 First, you must deposit your ad server logs in our Amazon S3 buckets.
 To accomplish this, read [Data Files for Audience Optimization Reports and Actionable Log Files](/help/using/reporting/audience-optimization-reports/metadata-files-intro/datafiles-intro.md) *and* contact your [!DNL Audience Manager] consultant.
 The table lists the actionable signals from ad server log files: